54ADON/donaldkim.github.io/_pages/about.md

 # About Me

-Hi!
-I’m **Donald Kimtai**, a passionate Security Consultant and Web Application & API Security Researcher based in Nairobi, Kenya.
+Hi I’m **Donald Kimtai**, a passionate Security Consultant and Web Application & API Security Researcher based in Nairobi, Kenya.
 I specialize in identifying, testing, and securing vulnerabilities in web platforms, APIs, and cloud-based services.

 I have a strong foundation in ethical hacking, digital forensics, and penetration testing, I help organizations protect their digital assets through practical, standards-aligned security solutions.